 You hear about biofuels all the time.
 Perhaps you’ve noticed them in commercials for items such as ethanol.
 You might even know a little bit about biofuels already, but you may not know the whole story.
 Tragar Home Services would like you to know as much as you can about biofuels because it comes from renewable energy sources.
 It can help your wallet and help the planet since Biofuels are energy efficient.
-Tragar a long island heating and cooling company uses a type of Biofuel called Bioheat® to heat the homes of our oil customers.
+Tragar, your Long Island heating and cooling company uses a type of Biofuel called Bioheat® to heat the homes of our oil customers.
 It reduces carbon emissions and it cuts down on the amount of oil we consume.
 We want you to know the history of biofuels so you can understand why they are an important part of your everyday lives.

 What is Biofuel?